National credit laws and book up: What you need to know

 A regional airline provides a book up service for customers who use air travel.
 It charges a 10% fee on the total book up amount and deducts payments every fortnight on the day the customer is paid, with the repayment period exceeding 62 days.

 The National Credit Act applies to this book up service.
-If the airline intends to continue providing book up on the same terms, it must be registered with ASIC or apply for a credit licence, unless it is authorised as a representative of another registered person or licensee.
+The airline must have a credit licence, unless it is authorised as a representative of a credit licensee.

 The airline must also provide customers with appropriate written records and comply with the responsible lending provisions.